London Lions (basketball): EuroCup debut

 In the 2022–23 season the London Lions appeared in the Eurocup for the first time, reaching the playoffs but being knocked out in the first round.

 In the 2023–24 season the Lions went further, reaching the semi-finals of Europe's second-tier competition, becoming the first British team to do so.
 The Lions were beaten by heavy tournament favourites Paris Basketball.

 In June 2024, it was confirmed that Lions would be omitted from the 2024-25 EuroCup season due to the club's uncertain financial stability, while later it was revealed that the club was at risk of bankruptcy.
 In August 2024, it was announced that Lithuanian tech company Tesonet, shareholder of BC Žalgiris as well, acquired the club from 777 Partners.
 The Žalgiris Group would provide a three-month loan to cover "essential costs".

+First SLB season

+The Lions announced that forward Aaryn Rai would be joining the club from rivals Cheshire Phoenix.
+He was joined by former Lion Ovie Soko, returnees Jordan Taylor (basketball), and Ciaran Sandy as well as new signings Alen Hardzibeggovic, Michael Brisker, Jaiden Delaire and Matthew Goodwin.

+A shaky start to the season saw the Lions exit the SLB Trophy at the group stage, before bowing out of the SLB Cup in the quarterfinals following an 86-95 defeat to the Surrey 89ers.
+The Lions won the regular season, clinching the league title with a 97-80 win over fellow title contenders Leicester Riders.
+After easing past the 89ers in the quarterfinals of the playoffs, the Lions unexpectedly lost both the home and away fixtures to fifth seed Newcastle, exiting at the semifinals.

+Following the defeat, Coach Bozic announced he would be leaving the club.